parisGPB/Neural-Style-Transfer/Results/RESULTS.md

   <img width="600" height="400" src="https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Utils/56789.png">
 </p>

 Total Variation Weight try to avoid blurred effect in image.
-Values closest to 0 increased this effect.
-Also affects in the color of the image.
+Values closest to 0 increased this effect, so the final result has more quality but the execution time is higher.
+This value also affects in the color of the image.
 Values far from 0 on this parameter prevent the appearance of style image colors and values close to 0 helps to expand it.

 ### Style Layers:

 Probably this hyper parameter is one of the most interesting and difficult to text (for the high number of combinations).
-So, in order to analyze it in a reliable way, some configuration have been tested.
+So, in order to analyze it in a reliable way, some of the most interesting configurations have been tested.
 The weight of each layer is configurated according to the number of layers, so the weight of style layers re.

     (Figure 10)  ['conv1_1', 'conv2_1', 'conv3_1', 'conv4_1','conv5_1'] (original values)